 Researchers also studied what specific aspects seemed to provide relief.

 For women, daily spiritual experiences, forgiveness, and using their religion or spirituality to cope with their conditions all helped to increase their mental well-being.

 For men, the support from their spiritual community was correlated with higher self-rated health and improved mental well-being.

 The study wasn’t randomized or controlled, so the correlations are only suggestive.

 You can find the entire study in the Journal of Religion, Disability, and Health.

 No matter what your religious affiliation or spiritual beliefs, this study suggests it might be possible to derive higher levels of well-being by connecting to your spiritual community and beliefs.

 Spirituality can sometimes be the missing link in completing a patient’s healing journey.
 That’s why we’ve brought the world’s leading experts in spirituality and healing together for a special webinar series.

-Each week, you can hear inspiring webinars that can help bring a new dimension of healing to your practice.
+Our Spirituality in Healing webinar series includes inspiring presentations that can help bring a new dimension of healing to your practice.

 What aspects of spirituality do you think affect your patients the most?
 Please leave a comment below.